tetrapharmakon/species/_lectures/5-species-and-analytic-functors-wide-pullbacks.md

 Since $J$ is not fully faithful, $J^\ast$ is not a coreflection, so the category of combinatorial species cannot be seen as a full subcategory of endofunctors of $\bf Set$ subject to some additional property prescribed by the right adjoint $J^\ast$.

-Its essential image is thus a little bit more difficult to characterise than in the case of $[{\bf Fin}, {\bf Set}]$ examined in lecture 1.
+Its essential image is thus a little bit more difficult to characterise than in the case of $[{\bf Fin}, {\bf Set}]$ examined in [lecture 1](./1-finset-and-its-up.html).

-With a little bit more effort, we can characterise such an essential image as the subcategory of those $F : {\bf Set} \to {\bf Set}$ such that
+With a little more effort than there, we can characterise such an essential image as the subcategory of those $F : {\bf Set} \to {\bf Set}$ such that

 1. $F$ is finitary;
 2. $F$ weakly preserves wide pullbacks.

-The second condition deserves a bit more explanation.
+This will be the *fundamental representation theorem* of combinatorial species as analytic functors.
+The first condition is the well-known fact that $F$ preserves $\omega$-filtered colimits; the second condition deserves a bit more explanation.

 <div id="label-3"></div>
 **Definition.** An endofunctor $F : {\bf Set} \to {\bf Set}$ is said to *weakly preserve pullbacks* if for every pullback square